Business and World Relations

 ---|---|---|

-Fall Sem Only | 0.5 Econ + 0.5 Govt credit |
+Fall semester ONLY | 0.5 Econ + 0.5 Govt credit |

-Fall Sem ONLY | 0.5 Econ + 0.5 Govt credit |
+Fall semester ONLY | 0.5 Econ + 0.5 Govt credit |

-Course/Career Cluster or Academic Course of Study: Business, Management & Administration
+NMPED Course/Career Cluster or Academic Course of Study: Business, Management & Administration

 This is how the class listing will appear in your StudentVUE schedule:

-Financial Services & Career Exploration (Nusenda)
+Financial Services Career Exploration (BFIN 1115)

-Financial Services & Career Exploration (Nusenda)
+Financial Services Career Exploration (BFIN 1115)

 Grades: 11th, 12th